Robert Cox (Scottish politician)

 Robert J. Cox FRSE (6 May 1845 – 2 June 1899) was a Scottish gelatine and glue manufacturer and Liberal Unionist politician.

 Family and education

 Cox was the son of George Cox of Gorgie, a district of Edinburgh and his wife Isabella (née Craig), the daughter of Robert Craig, a surgeon from Peebles.
 He was educated at Loretto School, the University of St Andrews and the University of Edinburgh.
 In 1875, he married Harriet Sophia Bennett (1850-1905), the daughter of the eminent physician and physiologist Professor John Hughes Bennett of the Institute of Medicine at the University of Edinburgh.
-They may have had a son, also Robert Cox, who died in 1952.
+They had 6 children, Harold, Douglas, Rosalind, Winafried, Mina, Robert Ferdinand De Lesseps (composer and musician, who died in 1952).

 Career

 From 1874, Cox was the sole partner of J & G Cox, Ltd gelatine and glue manufacturers of Edinburgh.
 He was later Chairman of the Madelvic Motor Carriage Company Ltd of Granton.

 In 1885 he was living at 34 Drumsheugh Gardens in Edinburgh's West End.